 \begin{proof} Let us pass to an equivalent groupoid satisfying the conditions of Proposition~\ref{prop:generatorsflow} and use its notations.
-The fact that the generating set $\proj_+(S)$ is contracting follows directly from the definitions.
+The fact that the generating set $\proj_+(S)$ is a set of germs of contractions follows directly from the definitions.

 Let $\Delta_1$ be such that $\coc(g)\le\Delta_1-\eta$ for all $g\in F\in\mS$.
 Let $\X'$ be a compact neighborhood of $\X$, and let $\nuke$ be the closure of the set of elements $g\in\Gh$ such that $|\coc(g)|<\Delta_1$ and $\be(g), \en(g)\in\X'$.
-There exists $\delta_0>0$ and a finite collection $\mathcal{U}\subset\wt{\Gh}$ such that for every $g\in\nuke$ there exists $U\in\mathcal{U}$ such that $g\in U$, and $\be(U)$ and $\en(U)$ contain the $\delta_0$-neighborhoods of $\be(g)$ and $\en(g)$, respectively.
+There exists $\delta_0>0$ and a finite collection $\mathcal{U}\subset\wt{\Gh}$ such that for every $g\in\nuke$ there exists $U\in\mathcal{U}$ such that $g\in U$, and $\be(U)$ and $\en(U)$ contain the $\delta_0$-neighborhoods of $\be(g)$ and $\en(g)$ respectively.
 We assume that the elements $U\in\mathcal{U}$ are $\Lambda$-Lipschitz for some common constant $\Lambda$.